junggeyy/predictive-maintenance/README.md

 This project implements a predictive maintenance analysis system using Microsoft Azure's maintenance dataset.
 It includes notebooks for data preparation, feature engineering, and training two Random Forest models: a classifier for 24-hour failure prediction and a regressor for Remaining Useful Life (RUL) estimation.

 The models are then used to power a production-style simulation monitoring 100 machines with hourly sensor updates.
-Results are visualized through a Streamlit dashboard, while an MCP server is also exposed to enable LLMs to query the machine states so users can receive natural-language diagnostics— creating a complete pipeline from raw data handling to LLM-assisted interpretation.
+Results are visualized through a Streamlit dashboard, while an MCP server is also exposed to enable LLMs to query the machine states so users can receive natural-language diagnostics— creating a complete pipeline from raw data handling to LLM-assisted interpretation, demonstrating how this framework can be used in an actual industrial environment.

 ## System Architecture